syncliteio/SyncLiteLoggerJavaExtended/README.md

 SyncLite is a no-code, real-time, relational data consolidation platform empowering developers to rapidly build data-intensive applications for desktops, edge devices, smartphones, with the capability to enable in-app data management, in-app analytics and perform real-time data consolidation from numerous application instances into one or more databases, data warehouses, or data lakes of your choice.

-{Edge/Desktop/Phone Apps} + {SyncLite Logger} ------> {Staging Storage} ------> { SyncLite Consolidator} -----> {Destination DB/DW/DataLakes}
+{Edge/Desktop/Phone Apps} + {SyncLite Logger + Embedded databases} ------> {Staging Storage} ------> { SyncLite Consolidator} -----> {Destination DB/DW/DataLakes}

 For more details, refer : https://github.com/syncliteio/SyncLiteLoggerJava/blob/main/README.md

-Extended SyncLite Logger enables end-to-end real-time (CDC) data replication/consonolidation from various embedded databases including SQLite, DuckDB (coming up more) to a wide range of database, data warehouse and data lakes.
+Extended SyncLite Logger enables end-to-end real-time (CDC) data replication/consonolidation from various embedded databases including SQLite, DuckDB, Apache Derby and H2 to a wide range of database, data warehouse and data lakes.

 For more details, check out
 Website : https://www.synclite.io